bratislava/ristor/README.md

 ```
 yarn
 ```
 3. Authenticate.
-This opens a browser window with login screen, after the login close the browser.
-Your Azure cookies will be stored in `cookies.txt`.
+This opens a browser window with login screen, after the login close the browser (and make sure the process does not keep running in the background).
+Your Azure cookies will be stored using `keytar`.
 ```
-yarn run login
+yarn login
 ```
 4. Run the command and follow the instructions. `psql` must be available from your machines env path.
 ```
-yarn run
+yarn ristor
 ```

 ## Contribute